 Four tips to beat the load shedding blues

-In our tech-driven world, it's really disruptive to have two or more hours without electricity.
+In our tech-driven world, it's really disruptive to have a few hours without electricity.
 But losing power doesn't necessarily mean losing productivity.
 In this article, we look at some key strategies for minimising the blow of load shedding, while also making the most of the electrical downtime.

 1. Invest in the right equipment